bestyourwallet/hardware-js-sdk/packages/hd-transport-web-device/README.md

 ## What is the purpose

-- translate JSON payloads to binary messages using protobuf definitions comprehensible to ukey devices
+- translate JSON payloads to binary messages using protobuf definitions comprehensible to UKey devices
-- chunking and reading chunked messages according to the [ukey protocol](./protocol.md)
+- chunking and reading chunked messages according to the [UKey protocol](./protocol.md)
 - exposing single API for various transport methods:
   - Http Transport
   - React Native Transport